pooja00123/E-Commerce/client/README.md

 # To dry run command, it will not make any actual changes to the project.
 Will just do a dry run of command.

 ng g c <component name> --dry-run

+# Behavior Subject

+BehaviorSubject is a type of subject, a special type of observable in RxJS, that keeps track of the current value and emits it to new subscribers.
+In this we can have multiple subscribers that listens to it when its value gets updated.